kazuto-nishimori/Open-Source-GIS/lab8/index.md

-# Lab Eight: Reproducibility, Replicability, and Uncertainty Propagation
+# Reproducibility and Replicability in Geography Research

 ## Table of Contents